im-Rajat/Websites/README.md

 - Remove TV ads : Add following IP in the DNS1 and DNS2 section,
     - DNS 1: 94.140.14.14
     - DNS 2: 94.140.15.15
+- Gmail Trick: For multiple gmail add .
+In between or add + in end and write anything, it considers as same email rajat@gmail.com = rajat+rj@gmail.com = raja.t@gmail.com = rajat+rk@gmail.com